scottmatheina/bosnet.github.io/_posts/2018-09-19-introduction-ISAAC-consensus-Betterment.md

 Since the successful release of the ISAAC consensus protocol, the BOScoin development team has been working hard to improve ISAAC.

-We have been researching projects such as EOS, ONTOLOGY TEZOS, and COSMOS, and have been thinking about improving the ISAAC consensus protocol.
+We have been researching projects such as EOS, ONTOLOGY, TEZOS, and COSMOS, and have been thinking about improving the ISAAC consensus protocol.
 We do not doubt the success of the mentioned projects, but they have not been able to give a good answer to the question of decentralization.

-Therefore, we started to improve and develop on the existing ISAAC consensus protocol, and began to think about the blockchain network structure which is considered more decentralized, faster and more scalable.
+Therefore, we started to improve and develop on the existing ISAAC consensus protocol, and began to think about the blockchain network structure which is considered more decentralized, faster, and more scalable.

 As a result, with the principles outlined below, we are developing a better BOScoin.